Great Ocean Road Touring Route – 6 Days

 LORNE TO APOLLO BAY

 From Lorne, it is approximately 1 hour to Apollo Bay… but with a number of worthy stops in between.
-These stops are directly off the main ocean road and signposted
+These stops are directly off the main ocean road and most are clearly signposted.

-- Artillery Rocks – A favourite of ours.
+- Artillery Rocks – A favorite of ours.
 Popular for fishing, the rock formations are worth seeing.
-They are about 12.5 km’s/under 20 minutes drive from Lorne (this is not signposted, but use the directions from the image below if you want to stop, one of our favourite spots).
+They are about 12.5 km’s/under 20 minutes drive from Lorne (this is not signposted, but use the directions from the image below if you want to stop, one of our favorite spots).

 - Sheoak and Carisbrook Waterfalls are both easy walks that start from car parks along the Ocean Road.
 Clearly signposted.

 - A number of lookout points and parking areas provide views and beach access, some are suitable for long vehicles.

 - Kennett River and Koalas in the wild!
 The tiny community of Kennett River boasts possibly the best koala viewing in the area.
 Turn right towards the shop and then left up Grey River Road.
 Koalas can be anywhere here and it is a good spot for seeing the colorful King Parrots and Crimson Rosellas.
 Drive a couple of km’s up the road to escape the crowds perhaps and look for koalas.
 Further up is the Grey River Reserve, a pretty picnic area and well known for viewing glow worms after dark.

-- Some good accommodation options are in the area, for anyone wanting to stop over and maybe see the glow worms.
+- Some good accommodation options are in the Kennett River area, for anyone wanting to stop over and maybe see the glow worms.

 Apollo Bay – 2 Nights

 Such a beautiful town for a holiday.
 Apollo Bay is not overdeveloped and has a super relaxed feel.
-The long golden beach, pier with fresh seafood for sale, rolling hills and a lovely foreshore area with playground, information center, sculptures, free BBQ’s and walking tracks.
+The long golden beach, the pier where seals are often seen and fresh seafood is for sale.
+Rolling hills, and a lovely foreshore area with playground, information center, sculptures, free BBQs and walking tracks.

 The town has a large number of accommodation choices from youth hostels to luxury apartments.